IIIF/api/source/api/content-state/0.2/index.md

 }
 ```

+#### 2.2.1 Full Annotation

+The content state may be supplied as JSON-LD, as a full Annotation with the motivation `selecting`, as in the example above.

-The target of the annotation is in this case a complete IIIF resource (here, a Manifest) but in more complex cases, the target is a part of a IIIF resource.
+The target of the annotation is in this case a complete IIIF resource (here, a Manifest) but in more complex cases, the target could be a part of a IIIF resource.
 A client _SHOULD_ be able to accept and process the content state value in all of these forms.

-#### 2.2.1 Full Annotation

-The content state may be supplied as JSON-LD, as a full Annotation with the motivation `highlighting`, as in the example above.

 #### 2.2.2 Annotation URL

-The content state may be supplied as a string whose value is the URL of an Annotation with the motivation `highlighting`, that the client must de-reference and process.
+The content state may be supplied as a string whose value is the URL of an Annotation with the motivation `selecting`, that the client must de-reference and process.
 For the example above, this would be the URL `https://example.org/Annotation-server/bookmarks/b1`.

 #### 2.2.3 Target body

-The content state may be supplied as JSON-LD, as the value of the `target` property of an implied Annotation with the motivation `highlighting`.
+The content state may be supplied as JSON-LD, as the value of the `target` property of an implied Annotation with the motivation `selecting`.
 For the example above, this would be:

 ```json
 {